wp-plugins/wp-social-invitations/readme.txt

 * Translation ready
 * Documentation

-= Premium version =
+> <strong>Premium version</strong><br>
+>

-* Content locker - Share you content only to users that invited their friends by using a simple shortcode
+> * Content locker - Share you content only to users that invited their friends by using a simple shortcode
-* MyCRED & Cubepoints integration
+> * MyCRED & Cubepoints integration
-* Bypass registration lock- To use the plugin on private sites that works with invitation only
+> * Bypass registration lock- To use the plugin on private sites that works with invitation only
-* Facebook uses SEND DIALOG
+> * Facebook uses SEND DIALOG
-* Linkedin delivers private messages instead of posting into user status
+> * Linkedin delivers private messages instead of posting into user status
-* Twitter delivers Private messages instead of posting a tweet
+> * Twitter delivers Private messages instead of posting a tweet
-* GMAIL & SMTP SUPPORT
+> * GMAIL & SMTP SUPPORT
-* Predefined invitations can't be edited by users
+> * Predefined invitations can't be edited by users
-* Redirect users after they send invitations
+> * Redirect users after they send invitations
-* Change order of providers
+> * Change order of providers
-* Free Support
+> * Free Support
+>
 Get the premium version on [http://wp.timersys.com/wordpress-social-invitations/](http://wp.timersys.com/wordpress-social-invitations/?utm_source=wsi-free&utm_medium=readme&utm_campaign=wsi)